Hilton Prague

+History

+The Hotel Atrium Praha opened on 1 June 1991.
+The 11-story hotel was designed by Czech architect Stanislav Franc.
+Hilton International assumed management of the hotel on 1 July 1995.

 The hotel was awarded Best Hotel in the Czech Republic for 2012 and 2013 at the TTG Travel Awards.

 The Hilton Prague is owned by Avid Asset Management.
 The hotel was put up for sale in November 2014.

 The Hilton hotel brand has another property in Prague, the Hilton Prague Old Town.